 When you're scrambling to get your kid ready for the bus while still waking up yourself, you just need something quick and easy.

 I'm going to focus on packed lunches here, because lunch food and dinner food are really very similar otherwise.
 In fact, leftovers from dinner are my very favorite lunch!

 If you're looking for easy vegan lunches that you (or your kids) can take to work or school, this list is going to be very handy.
 It's got ideas for sandwiches, wraps, salads, and more!

 Some of my own favorite easy vegan lunches (when we don't have leftovers in the fridge) include:

 When it comes to weeknight dinners, I tend to go for comfort food favorites that I know my family will eat.
-This post has a nice list of our go-to weeknight dinners, and I wanted to add a few bonus recipes here.
+The recipes below are a great starting point.

 At the end of the day, vegan food is just food.
 And just like cooking anything, cooking vegan can be as easy or complicated as you want to make it.
 I hope that these easy recipes and tips help kick off your vegan journey!